jedisct1/libsodium/README.markdown

 Sodium is a portable, cross-compilable, installable, packageable fork of NaCl (based on the latest released upstream version [nacl-20110221](http://hyperelliptic.org/nacl/nacl-20110221.tar.bz2)), with a compatible API.

+The design choices, particularly in regard to the Curve25519 Diffie-Hellman function, emphasize security (whereas NIST curves emphasize "performance" at the cost of security), and "magic constants" in NaCl/Sodium are picked by theorems designed to maximize security.

+The same cannot be said of NIST curves, where the specific origins of certain constants are not described by the standards.

+And despite the emphasis on higher security, primitives are faster across-the-board than most implementations of the NIST standards.

 ## Portability

 In order to pick the fastest working implementation of each primitive,